Holden Matthews Arrested As Suspect In Louisiana Church Fires

-Holden Matthews, the 21-year-old son of a St. Landry Parish police deputy has been arrested in connection with the fires that razed three Louisiana churches in the course of two weeks.
-The rural churches were all burned down between the end of March, beginning of April.
+Holden Matthews, the 21-year-old son of a St. Landry Parish police deputy, has been arrested in connection with the fires that razed three Louisiana churches in the course of two weeks.
+The rural churches were all burned down between the end of March and beginning of April.

-The Daily Beast says that Matthews was arrested on Wednesday, and was booked into the St. Landry Parish jail where is awaiting a bail hearing.
+The Daily Beast says that Matthews was arrested on Wednesday, and was booked into the St. Landry Parish jail where he is awaiting a bail hearing.

 On the Facebook page belonging to Matthews, he refers to himself as the lead singer and songwriter for a Black Metal band called Vodka Vultures in Leonville, Louisiana, which reportedly have a large neo-Nazi fan base.
 Matthews indicates on his page that he is a fan of a Norwegian metal musician named Varg Vikernes who served 15 years in prison for burning churches in Norway and killing another musician.